crcdng/aframe-gamepad/README.md

-Chrome Desktop:

-works with Speed Link SL 6603 Joystick, Nintendo Gamepad clone

-Chrome Mobile: not detected
+# A-Frame Gamepad example

+WORK IN PROGRESS

+Example, demonstrating a USB Gamepad in [A-Frame](https://aframe.io/).
+Live at https://i3games.github.io/aframe-gamepad/

-works with Speed Link SL 6603 Joystick
+I use an Speed Link SL 6603 to move in the scene.
+This USB Joystick works with my Android device.

+MIT License

+## Third-Party Licenses

+Image credits: kin design
+A-Frame authors